triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

 We can see here that the search rate steadily declines as drivers get older, and that the hit rate also declines rapidly for older drivers.
-This shows that older drivers are searched less often, and searches on older drivers generally turn up contraband more rarely.

-It's worth noting that the sample sizes (`n_hits`, `n_searches`, and `n_stops`) also decrease steadily through the age brackets, resulting in values that are less precise and much more volatile.
-This increase in volatility possibly explains why the hit rates on individuals aged 50-60 are significantly higher than in the neighboring age brackets.

-### Compare Search Stats By Race
+#### 3.4 - Compare Search Stats By Race

 Now for the most interesting part - comparing search data by race.